Contemporary Saudi Arabian female artists: Wadjda

-Wadjda, is the first feature film to be made in Saudi Arabia it was directed by a woman.
+Wadjda, is the first feature film to be made in Saudi Arabia, and it was directed by a woman.
 Haifaa Al Mansour, made her debut at the Venice film festival.
 Her feature film explores the restrictions placed on women in the conservative Islamic kingdom.
 It took her three years to have the permission and backing to make.
 It is a Saudi/German co-production, produced by the Berlin-based Razor Film Produktions with support from Rotana Studios.
 It is the first film entirely shot in Saudi Arabia, documenting the everyday trials and tribulations of a young Saudi Arabian girl, Wadja.
 It encapsulates her childhood journey opposing social norms and restrictions both at home and school.
 Al Mansour hoped the film would help to change attitudes towards women and film both within and outside Saudi Arabia.

 However, the film is yet to be seen in Saudi Arabia until its subsequent television release.
 Al Mansour claims to have faced a number of challenges casting and filming in a country steeped in conservative attitudes.
 She aimed to depict the segregation of women in Saudi Arabia.
 Namely, the fact that women have lower legal status than men, are subject to guardianship laws and are banned from driving.